fbpx

-Internet of Things (IoT)
+How Internet of Things (IoT) are used in your analytical solution

 Internet of things (IoT) originally describes a network of physical objects—a.k.a. “things”.
 A combination of embedded sensors, software, and other technologies for the purpose of connecting and exchanging data over the Internet.
-This has become relevant even in the area of advanced analytics as the analysers and sensors generates more data than possible to follow manually i.e. in the words of the Danish composer Leo Mathisen “leave the hard work to others” in this case a smart and intelligent system and harvest the conclusions to optimize your performance and hence the production outcome.
+This has become relevant even in the area of advanced analytics as the analysers and sensors generate more data than possible to follow manually i.e. in the words of the Danish composer Leo Mathisen “leave the hard work to others” in this case a smart and intelligent system and harvest the conclusions to optimize your performance and hence the production outcome.

-This section is the “behind the scenes” for our product AnalyticTrust aimed to survey all critical aspects of the performance of a business critical analyser installation.
+This is the “behind the scenes” for our product AnalyticTrust.
+The purpose of AnalyticTrust is to survey all critical aspects of the performance of a business critical analyser installation.
 Such use of IoT is often also referred to as Industrial IoT (IIoT).
-All Q-Interline systems are IIoT enabled.

 In general Industrial IoT devices acquire and analyse data from connected equipment and eventually other critical local sensor data.
 The aim is to leave the hard work of analysing all incoming data for interesting trends and limits and offer a uniform access to work with data and catch potential problems before they may influence the production yield.